Nicolas-EM/Unraid-HomeServer-NAS/README.md

 * ProFTPd - FTP access manager

 ### Virtual Machines
+>Due to the current GPU market, I was unable to acquire a GPU, limiting my use of VM's for daily drivers (and media encoding).
+>See Project Roadmap
 #### OS's
 * Windows 10
 * Ubuntu - Dev environment
-#### Notes
->Due to the current GPU market, I was unable to acquire a GPU, limiting my use of VM's for daily drivers (and media encoding).
->See Project Roadmap

 <a name="Security"/></a>
 ### Security Measures :closed_lock_with_key: